 During the first appointment, each patient is thoroughly evaluated by a Physical Therapist who addresses any relevant impairments present.
 A plan of care is then established which may include anything from specific stretches to strengthening exercises to modalities such as ultrasound.

-In addition to outpatient Physical Therapy, RCMH also provides Physical Therapy to inpatients, swing bed patients and nursing home residents.
+In addition to outpatient Physical Therapy, RCMH also provides Physical Therapy to inpatients and swing bed patients.
 In these settings, the Physical Therapists focus on increasing the patient's ability to walk, go up stairs or the skills necessary for the individual to return to their previous level of function.
 Typically, this is accomplished through a variety of strengthening exercises, balance training and more.

 Hours for Outpatients: 7:00 am to 5:30 pm, Monday - Friday.